microsoft/azure-iot-developer-kit/docs/_docs/apis/16-Thread.md

 >
 > #### Return value
 >
-> status code that indicates the execution status of the function.
+> Status code that indicates the execution status of the function.

 ```cpp
 Thread thread(priority, stack_size, stack_mem);